tetratelabs/wazero/README.md

 1. _Interpreter_: a naive interpreter-based implementation of Wasm virtual machine.
 Its implementation doesn't have any platform (GOARCH, GOOS) specific code, therefore _interpreter_ engine can be used for any compilation target available for Go (such as `riscv64`).
 2. _JIT_: compiles WebAssembly modules, generates the machine code, and executing it all at runtime.
 Currently wazero implements the JIT compiler for `amd64` and `arm64` target.
 Generally speaking, _JIT engine_ is faster than _Interpreter_ by order of magnitude.
 However, the implementation is immature and has a bunch of aspects that could be improved (for example, it just does a singlepass compilation and doesn't do any optimizations, etc.).
 Please refer to [internal/wasm/jit/RATIONALE.md](internal/wasm/jit/RATIONALE.md) for the design choices and considerations in our JIT engine.

-Both of configurations passes 100% of [WebAssembly spec test suites]((https://github.com/WebAssembly/spec/tree/wg-1.0/test/core)) (on supported platforms).
+Both configurations pass 100% of [WebAssembly spec test suites]((https://github.com/WebAssembly/spec/tree/wg-1.0/test/core)) (on supported platforms).

 | Engine     | Usage| amd64 | arm64 | others |
 |:---:|:---:|:---:|:---:|:---:|